onkoe/barretts-club/content/posts/laptops.md

 ### [SLIMBOOK ProX 15" (2022)](https://slimbook.com/en/prox)

-Unfortunately, this laptop has been left "out of stock with no availability date.
+Unfortunately, this laptop has been left "out of stock with no availability date."
 In other words, SLIMBOOK has discontinued it!

 Still, it has some excellent specs and fits the list reasonably well!